filamentphp/filamentphp.com/content/plugins/filament-minimal-theme.md

 Want your Filament applications to look more streamlined?
 The official Filament Minimal Theme features a clean design with less rounding, a lighter background and redesigned UI components.
 No need to hire a designer to make your projects look different from the default Filament style.
 Simply install our Composer package and you're good to go.
 Perfect for corporate software.

-> This theme covers all Filament packages and can also be used outside Filament panels.
-You can choose a license for a single project or unlimited projects, both including free updates.
+> This theme covers all Filament packages and can be used standalone.
+You may choose a license for a single project or unlimited projects, both including free updates.

 ## Installation